bexcite/behavioral-cloning/README.md

 + clean dataset
 + generate reverse dataset
 + generate recovery dataset
+- resize images
+- smooth angle
+- flip images to get more data
 - more overfitting
 - make it all drive :)